 Does worrying about business data loss keep you up at night?
 Learn about email DLP best practices that keep your data safe from internal and external threats.

-Does the thought of business data loss keep you up at night?
-The sheer volume of sensitive data that can be transmitted via email is staggering.
-Preventing data loss through this channel is vital to maintaining data security.
+Does the thought of email business data loss keep you up at night?
+The sheer volume of sensitive data that one can transmit via email is staggering.
+Therefore, preventing data loss through email DLP best practices is vital to maintaining your long-term data security.

 Data loss prevention, or DLP, is an umbrella term that covers the strategies and techniques that businesses use to protect sensitive data.
-Email data loss prevention is a type of DLP that endeavors to stop data loss via email transmission.
+Email data loss prevention endeavors to stop data loss via email transmission.

 In addition to threats posed by malicious attachments and malware coming from outside sources, employees can blast sensitive data to external sources — whether intentionally or by accident — by simply clicking “send.”

 Adding DLP best practices to your IT strategy is an excellent place to start if you're serious about email security.
-Today we’ll review five email DLP best practices to keep your data safe from external and internal threats:
+Today we’ll review six email DLP best practices that keep your data safe from internal and external threats: